Wahu

-Rosemary Wahu Kagwì, professionally known by her mononym Wahu, is a Kenyan singer-songwriter, former fashion model, actress, and entrepreneur.
+Rosemary Wahu Kagwì, (born March 22, 1980) professionally known by her mononym Wahu, is a Kenyan singer-songwriter, former fashion model, actress, and entrepreneur.

 Early life and education

 Wahu attended Hospital Hill Primary School and proceeded to Precious Blood High School, which is located at Riruta.
 While in school, she wrote her first song.
 She is a former model and University of Nairobi student, graduating with a degree in Bachelor of Arts in Mathematics and Communication.

 Career

 Wahu started her musical career in 2000.
 She released her first single "Niangalie" which received positive reception across Africa and internationally.
 Her first three singles were "Niangalie", "Esha" and "Liar".
 Wahu released her first major hit, "Sitishiki" around 2005.
 Some of her music has been produced by the Ogopa DJs.

 Wahu has entertained audiences alongside many Kenyan and African Artistes like Kleptomaniacs, Fally Ipupa, Nonini, Nameless, Wyre, Qqu, and P-Unit.
 She is the inaugural recipient of the MTV Africa Music Awards 2008, for the Best Female Artist category.
 Moreover, she has won the Pearl of Africa Music Awards, Chaguo La Teeniez Awards and Kisima Music Awards.
 In the acting industry, Wahu had a leading role in the television series Tazama.
 In 2017 she released a new gospel song "Sifa".
 In 2013, she launched her salon business, Afrosiri Salon, which offers services such as spa, hair, manicure, and pedicure services.